hammadxcm/discord-hk/docs/bot-integrations.md

   2. Give it Manage Channels permission
   3. Run vm!setup
   4. Create "🔊 Join to Create VC" channel
-  5. Users join this channel t
+  5. Users join this channel to cr